SebastianTroy/EoBE/README.md

  - Matrix based coordinate system/collisions
  - More entities (pheremones? poisons? more food types?)
  - Spawner Settings
- - - Move spawner
  - - Resize spawner
  - - Remove spawner
  - - Adjust spawner entity energy/frequency/colour
  - - Toxins/Rocks/Environmental hazards?
  - - Add global spawn rate slider/spin box
- - - Add properties to spawners and add a spawner tab to the inspector view
  - Image based drawing
  - - Replace placeholder images with coherently styled ones
  - - add images for each sense and effector
  - - add gene for image decals
- - add gene for egg size
+ - Egg tweaks
+ - - Genes to control egg size, colour, shape, pattern e.c.t.
+ - - Eggs could proces the genome at 1 gene per tick, automatically increasing hatch time for larger genomes
- - allow laid eggs to be fertilised by passing trilobytes (optional, let genetics decide)
+ - - allow laid eggs to be fertilised by passing trilobytes (optional, let genetics decide)
  - brain inspector needs ability to adjust line culling (i.e. don't show connections below x strength...) etc
  - Would be very insightful to record which mutations have been accumulated over the generations (could be useful to refine mutations and detect anything too lethal to be useful)
  - MAYBE "Aerodynamics" aspect of entities to control how they interact with friction, and a seperate momentum transform from location transform, so that facing & moving direction aren't always the same